Xiang-Deng-DL/BKD/README.md

 # PEBKD
-"Personalized Education: Blind Knowledge Distillation" Coming very soon.
+"Personalized Education: Blind Knowledge Distillation" More will be coming very soon.